 Some mornings I remember a border is a line

 Some mornings I remember gender is a border

-Adem is a curator of the annual Black Arts Matter festival, a graduate from MacEwan University’s theatre arts program, and a burgeoning poet, who was recognized officially by the city in 2017 for work she was already doing.
+Adem is a curator of the annual Black Arts Matter festival, a graduate of MacEwan University’s theatre arts program, and a burgeoning poet, who was recognized officially by the city in 2017 for work she was already doing.
 And when she refers to her “magic,” she’s talking about the power of her work to be heard in spaces where she might not otherwise be given the time of day.

 “That’s why I find it’s always easier to write a poem,” she says.
-“Because, with a poem, all I have to do is be completely honest and it’s a good thing.
+“Because, with a poem, all I have to do is be completely honest, and it’s a good thing.
 I started sharing my poetry around the same time I started sharing my opinions on certain things, and I always felt safer in the poetry, because, in the poetry, you have to be honest and you have to tell the truth.

 “People are expecting that.
-They’re waiting for it, and sometimes when it’s just Nasra coming out with her stuff, it gives people free reign to discredit me because it’s who I am or my voice as opposed to the art.”
+They’re waiting for it, and sometimes when it’s just Nasra coming out with her stuff, it gives people free reign to discredit me because it’s who I am, or my voice, as opposed to the art.”

 That can be frustrating, she says, when she advocates for marginalized voices in debates about aboriginal rights, refugee acceptance and LGBTQ+ protections.
 But she says it can also comforting at times.

 “My art is everything.
 The art not only allows me to express.
 It helps me channel the despair and the shit.
 Like, when I’m angry, it helps me go in in a healthy, healthy way, in a way that is just concentrated into the poem.
 It’s three minutes long and then I let it go, so I’m not stewing in it.
 It kind of gives me a healthy container to put that in that still honours the feeling.”

 Some mornings this country is a hospital cot of bones